-Table 3-1 provides the minimum separation requirements for installation of new or replacement OWTS, measured in feet, and are derived largely from the California Plumbing Code.
+Table 3-1 provides the minimum separation requirements for installation of new or replacement OWTS measured in feet, and are derived largely from the CPC.
 In some cases, changes have been made in order to adequately protect public health.
-If differences exist, the greater separation prevails unless otherwise approved by the City.
+If differences exist, the greater separation shall prevail unless otherwise approved by the City.

-For replacement OWTS and new OWTS installed on parcels of record existing at the effective date of this LAMP that do not meet the horizontal separation requirements in Table 3-1, the OWTS shall meet the horizontal separation to the greatest extent practicable.
-The City may determine that supplemental treatment or other mitigation measures may be required in these cases due to potential adverse impact to the public water source.
+For replacement OWTS and new OWTS installed on parcels of record existing at the effective date of the LAMP that do not meet the horizontal separation requirements in Table 3-1, the OWTS shall meet the horizontal separation to the greatest extent practicable.
+The City may determine that supplemental treatment or other mitigation measures may be required in these cases due to potential adverse impact to water quality.
 These occurrences will be determined on a case-by-case basis by the City.